gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

       # failed if the agent heartbeat stops before the upgrade is complete.
       #  default: 0
       failure_seconds: 0-900
-      # jitter_seconds specifies a maximum jitter duration after the start hour.
-      # The agent upgrader client will pick a random time within this duration to wait to upgrade.
-      #  default: 0
-      jitter_seconds: 0-60
       # max_failed_before_halt specifies the percentage of clients that may fail before this group
       # and all dependent groups are halted.
       #  default: 0